German logistics park reduces CO2 emissions by 33% with ECOPact

 The result

 "SEGRO wants to become climate-neutral by 2030.
-The use of Holcim's green concrete helps us a lot because indirect CO₂ emissions are one of our biggest challenges.
+The use of Holcim's low-carbon concrete helps us a lot because indirect CO₂ emissions are one of our biggest challenges.
 Reducing these emissions not only helps us to achieve our climate targets, but is also a good argument in exchanges with municipalities and tenants."

 "At Holcim we aim to build a world that works for people and the planet, that’s why our efforts are now focused on becoming a net-zero company and driving circular construction.
 We are pleased that our efforts in this regard are being welcomed by our customers – builders as well as contractors.
 We are already specifying ECOPact for further projects with SEGRO."